A Metropolitan-scale Multiplexed Quantum Repeater with Bell Nonlocality

-To realize practical quantum networks, laboratory demonstrations must scale to metropolitan distance.
-Recent experiments have achieved heralded entanglement between QMs separated by up to 12.5 km \cite{Liu2024Creation, Stolk2024Metropolitan-scale}, leveraging a single-photon interference (SPI) scheme to halve channel loss for high heralding rates \cite{Zhu2025Remote}.
+To realize practical quantum networks, laboratory demonstrations must scale to metropolitan distances.
+The high heralding rate of single-photon interference (SPI) scheme \cite{Zhu2025Remote} has recently enabled heralded entanglement distribution between QMs separated by up to 12.5 km \cite{Liu2024Creation, Stolk2024Metropolitan-scale}.
 However, the SPI scheme compromises entanglement quality and exhibits high sensitivity to phase fluctuations in fiber channels.
 In atomic-ensemble implementations, the resulting number-state entanglement must be converted into two-party entanglement, achieving a maximum fidelity of only 0.643(40) \cite{Liu2024Creation}, while single-atom implementations face a fundamental trade-off between signal-to-noise ratio and fidelity, reaching a maximum fidelity of 0.534(15) \cite{Stolk2024Metropolitan-scale}.
-Neither approach yields entanglement quality sufficient for Bell inequality violation.
+Neither approach has produced entanglement of sufficient quality to violate a Bell inequality—a prerequisite for many quantum network applications \cite{Acin2007Device-Independent, Zhang2022device-independent, Nadlinger2022Experimental,Pironio2010Random,Adamson2025Parallel,Supic2020self-testing, Sekatski2023Toward}.

-Bell nonlocality represents the ultimate benchmark of entanglement, enabling device-independent security in quantum key distribution \cite{Acin2007Device-Independent, Zhang2022device-independent, Nadlinger2022Experimental}, certified random number generation \cite{Pironio2010Random}, verifiable blind quantum computation \cite{Adamson2025Parallel}, and self-testing of quantum systems \cite{Supic2020self-testing, Sekatski2023Toward}.
 To date, Bell tests in QR links have been limited to 1.3 km \cite{Hensen2015Loophole}.
 Although high-fidelity entanglement was heralded using a two-photon detection scheme \cite{Barrett2005Efficient}, their entanglement distribution rate (EDR) remains low ($\sim$0.3 mHz), and would be fundamentally constrained by round-trip communication latency due to single-mode operation \cite{Stolk2024Metropolitan-scale}, hindering scalability to metropolitan distances.